On this page you’ll find our A-Z of Practicalities for RubyConf TH 2023.

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a conference staff member immediately.
-Conference staff can be identified as they’ll be wearing branded clothing and/or badges.
+Conference staff can be identified as they’ll be wearing red STAFF t-shirts and STAFF lanyards.

 As of October 1st 2022, there are no COVID-related restrictions to enter Thailand (no vaccination proof, no “Thailand Pass”, no mandatory tests).
 Official Thailand Tourist Authority website